hwl111/HelloWorld.github.io/README_en.md

 int main() {
 ```

-- The `main` function is the entry point of a C program.
+- The `main` function is the entry point of a C++ program.
 The program starts executing from here.
 It is the core interface between the operating system and the program.

 #### Go Example